DiegoCangas/simpleTVWebInterface/README.md

 # simpleTVWebInterface
-a simple angular based TV interface for web interface thant can be run in any web server
+a simple angular based TV interface for web servers